swcarpentry/python-novice-inflammation/instructors.md

 > ## What is truth? {.challenge}
 >
 > After reading and running the code below,
-> explain what the rule is for which values are considered true and which are considered false.
+> explain the rules for which values are considered true and which are considered false.
 > (Note that if the body of a conditional is a single statement, we can write it on the same line as the `if`.)
 >
 > ~~~ {.python}